Life insurance, it’s not your typical Amazon Prime purchase.

 If you want to get the lowest premiums for your insurance plan, just quit the habit.
 Our recommendation is to stop using tobacco altogether or prepare to search hard for coverage and pay double the rate of premiums of non-users.

 This now applies to vaping and e-cigarettes, too.

 Eat a Healthy Diet

-All of these can reduce your chances of being diagnosed with severe health complications later.
-You can still enjoy your favorite foods, but making healthier choices is a great way to reduce your monthly insurance premiums.
+Shifting your relationship and understanding of food can reduce your chances of being diagnosed with severe health complications later.
+This will directly impact your future life insurance premiums.

 Compare Quotes from Top Providers